operator init command initializes a Vault server. Initialization is the

 $ vault operator init \ -key-shares=3 \ -key-threshold=2 \ -pgp-keys="keybase:hashicorp,keybase:jefferai,keybase:sethvargo"

-Initialize Auto Unseal, but encrypt the recovery keys with pgp keys:
+Initialize Auto Unseal with a non-default threshold and number of recovery keys, and encrypt the recovery keys with pgp keys:

 Encrypt the initial root token using a pgp key: